 The second part of this process requires that as the business owner, you MUST review all payments (including documentation going out.
 Satisfy yourself that purchases are legitimate, necessary, and accurate.
 If something does not make sense, ask questions.

 For bonus points, you can include this step.
 We work with our clients to scan these documents and digitally attach them to transactions in their online accounting or bill pay system.
 Another straightforward way to access and review outbound payments which can be viewed anytime and any location.

 By itself, requiring documentation on all payments is a good control, but falls well short of the steps needed to really protect your business.
 For example, if you do not review the bank statement monthly or bank website daily/weekly, you still will not see ACH (electronic) payments that go out.
 The same is true of credit card purchases.
 You need these other controls, as well.
 Included with these controls, documentation of payments is another piece of the internal controls puzzle to eliminate the risk of fraud in your company.

 Here is another plus - This process will satisfy documentation required by the IRS!

 Would you like a complete list of our Financial Protection Toolkit tips?
-Fill in the info below and get your free copy!
+Grab it below!